 Until recently, the offline GEOS-Chem CTM relied exclusively on fixed longitude-latitude grids and was designed for shared-memory (OpenMP) parallelization.
 With such features the GEOS-Chem CTM was not flexible to be coupled with BCC-CSM, which typically runs on spectral space (with adjustable options for the grid type and resolution dependent on the wave truncation number) and requires vast computational resources.
 Integration of GEOS-Chem chemical module into CSMs has been enabled by separating the module (which simulates all local processes including chemistry, deposition, and emission) from the simulation of transport, and making it operate on 1-D (vertical) columns in a grid-independent manner (Long et al., 2015; Eastham et al., 2018).
 The GEOS-Chem chemical module can thus be coupled with a CSM on any grid, and the CSM simulation of dynamics then handles chemical transport.
 GEOS-Chem used as an online chemical module in CSMs shares the exact same code as the classic offline GEOS-Chem for local processes (chemistry, deposition, and emission) (Long et al., 2015).
 This capability ensures that the scientific improvements of GEOS-Chem contributed from worldwide research community can be conveniently incorporated into CSMs, allowing the chemistry of BCC-GEOS-Chem to be trackable to the latest GEOS-Chem version.
-Previous studies have demonstrated the success of coupling GEOS-Chem into the NASA GEOS-5 Earth system model and more recently the Weather Research and Forecasting (WRF) mesoscale meteorological model as an online atmospheric chemistry module (Long et al., 2015; Hu et al., 2018; Lin et al., 2020).
+Previous studies have demonstrated the success of coupling GEOS-Chem into the NASA GEOS-5 Earth system model as an online atmospheric chemistry module (Long et al., 2015; Hu et al., 2018).